Chia-Network/chialisp-web/docs/optimization.md

 ## Conclusion

 A lot of optimizations that you can make may seem silly for the small amount of cost that they save.
-However, if you expect your contract to become widely used, then there will be thousands of users paying for that in fees every day.
+However, if you expect your coin to become widely used, then there will be thousands of users paying for that in fees every day.
 Over time it can add up to a lot of money wasted.
 It's important to take the time to review your code and make sure that you can save as much cost as possible before you deploy it to the network.